Constructing a One Brick Wide Wall Using Bricklaying Skills

 Common errors to avoid in your coursework

-• Misconception: 'Reflection is just describing what you did.'
-Correction: True reflection involves analysing what worked well, what didn't, and why.
-It should lead to specific actions for improvement, not just a summary of events.
+- Misconception: 'Reflection is just writing about what I did.'
+Correction: Effective reflection involves analysing your performance, identifying what worked and what didn't, and planning how to improve.
+It's a critical skill for progression, not just a summary.

 Frequently Asked Questions